rictorres/node-rpm-builder/README.md

 # RPM Builder
-Build a RPM package using Node.js.
+Builds a RPM package using Node.js.

 ## Installation